Generalization of RLVR Using Causal Reasoning as a Testbed: Experiments

-\textbf{Filtering}\quad Due to rounding, on many instances the intervention and observation may not result in a measurable change in the marginal distribution of the query variable, which can introduce false positives for evaluation.
-Therefore, we filter out such examples in our main analysis, but also include the unfiltered results in \cref{app:results}.
+\textbf{Filtering}\quad Due to rounding, on many instances the intervention and observation may not result in a measurable change in the marginal distribution of the query variable, making the instance insensitive to faithful reasoning.
+Therefore, we filter out such examples in our main analysis.
+We also include the unfiltered results in \cref{app:results}.

 \textbf{Fine-tuning And Inference Setup} \quad \textbf{For RLVR}, We use GRPO with the token-level normalization, and DAPO without the overlong buffer for simplicity.
 We use a batch size of 8, with 32 roll-outs per example, a learning rate of $10^{-6}$, and other hyperparameters default from DAPO implemented in the VERL library \citep{sheng2024hybridflow}.
 We train for 7.5k steps for 3B and 7B models, and 2.5k steps for 32B models, as they are roughly a third slower to train compared to 7B. \textbf{For SFT}, We train using maximum likelihood on $p^\star$ for 5k steps, with learning rate $10^{-6}$ and pick best checkpoint (saved every 200 step) by picking best loss on development set. \textbf{For inference}, we decode at temperature 0.
 Additional details on hyper-parameters are included in \cref{app:hyper}.